Kamoinge Workshop

 The Kamoinge Workshop is a photography collective that was founded in 1963.
 In 2013, the group stood as “the longest continuously running non-profit group in the history of photography.”
 The collective was born when two groups of African-American photographers came together in collaboration.
-The first group, named Kamoinge was founded by Louis Draper, James "Jimmie" Mannas, Al Fennar, and Herbert Randall.
+The first group, named Kamoinge was founded by Louis Draper, James "Jimmie" Mannas, Albert Fennar, and Herbert Randall.
 The second group, named Group 35 consisted of photographers Ray Francis, Earl Jones, Louis Draper, Herman Howard, Calvin Mercer, and Mel Dixon.
 Louis Draper was especially crucial to its founding.
 The first director of the group was Roy DeCarava, who led the collective from 1963 to 1965.

 Naming

 Al Fennar suggested the newly united group of artists to name themselves Kamoinge, after reading Jomo Kenyatta’s book, written in 1962, called Facing Mount Kenya -- Kamoinge can be translated to “a group of people who are working together” from the Kikuyu language, which is spoken in Kenya primarily.
 The intent of the group is to cultivate a supportive and yet critical artistic community that captures black life in all of the photographers' vast experiences of it.
 Kamoinge member Deborah Willis is quoted in Timeless: Photographs by Kamoinge as saying “We have seen countless images of black life across the diaspora and I consider these photographs to be a mosaic of the black experience."
 The group as a unit captures photographs of black life in its complexity rather than in a stereotypical or clichéd manner.